WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 * **New MMA7660FC driver** A low power 3-axis accelerometer with orientation and tap detection
 * **New HMC5883L driver** This 3-axis digital compass has been under construction for over year and we're excited to see it complete and released
 * **New Keyboard FeatherWing driver** The BBQ 10 Keyboard FeatherWing includes a Blackberry keyboard, an analog light sensor and a full color touch screen!
+* **New BME68x drivers** Meadow now supports I2C Bme680s and Bme688s - SPI support coming soon
 * **New AS1X15 ModBus drivers** Meadow now has ModBus support!!

 You can see the full list of improvements and fixes [here](https://github.com/WildernessLabs/Meadow.Foundation/milestone/14)

 ## Known Issues

-* Debugging will not automatically deploy your latest changes to your device.
-You'll need to right-click -> Deploy the project first and debug after.
+* When using Visual Studio - When debugging, the extension may not automatically deploy your latest changes to your device.
+The workaround is to deploy first and then debug.
-* Joining WIFI network at startup with Config files has been disabled due to a few logic dificulties, so you'll need to re-add the logic to join the network in code.
-You can still get date and time via NTP.
+* Joining WiFi network at startup with Config files has been disabled due to a regression.
+If using config files, you'll need to update your code to connect to your WiFi network programmatically.
+You can still get date and time via NTP in code.
+* WiFi stability - although B6.2 has improved network stability, we're still seeing issues after 100+ network requests.

 # b6.0.1